joe-lin-tech/joe-lin-tech.github.io/_posts/2024-07-19-digital-humans.md

 Here, $$y_{t - 1}$$ are the noised target values we want to impute on the noised motion vector $$x_{t - 1}$$.
 This could, for instance, be the noised motion trajectory. $$M_{y}^{x}$$ is a mask denoting the imputation region of $$y$$ on $$x$$ and $$P_{y}^{x}$$ is a projection of $$y$$ to $$x$$ that resizes $$y$$ by zero-filling.
 However, applying imputation this way may not be as effective as it seems. <d-cite key="karunratanakul2023guidedmotiondiffusioncontrollable"></d-cite> points out the fact that imputation signals may be too weak if they only span a small portion of the motion vector, resulting in the diffusion model ignoring these changes.
 For this reason, <d-cite key="karunratanakul2023guidedmotiondiffusioncontrollable"></d-cite> introduced **emphasis projection**, which essentially scales the relative importance of the imputation signal within the motion vector.

 ## Closing Thoughts
 Hopefully this article gave you a glimpse of the incredible work that has already been done to effectively represent and generate human motion.
 The field continues to rapidly expand to new areas, such as multi-person motion generation and human-object interaction synthesis.
+It's exciting to see where research will take us next!